 Table of Contents

+There are several Biblical qualifications of a prophet.
 According to the Scriptures, a prophet is someone who is used by God to communicate His message to the world.
-He was also called a “seer” because he could see dreams and visions from God (1 Samuel 9:9).
-The Bible states the following as qualifications for a true prophet:
+He is also called a “seer” because he could see dreams and visions from God (1 Samuel 9:9).
+The Bible gives the following as qualifications of a prophet:

 “Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations” (Jeremiah 1:5-10; Amos 7:14, 15; Isaiah 6:1-10).

 The Lord calls his prophets for the prophetic office.
 Some even before they are born such in the case of Jeremiah.

 “…A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 Every tree that bringeth not forth good fruit is hewn down, and cast into the fire.
 Wherefore by their fruits ye shall know them” (Matthew 7:15-20).
 Faith in God must accompany good works for “faith, if it hath not works, is dead, being alone” (James 2:17).
 Genuine faith will find expression in unselfish acts to serve others.
 Thus, it was Christ and thus it will be with all who follow His example.
 A prophet of God will bear the fruits of righteousness (Luke 10:27).

 They will not contradict the Word of God